DigitalPublishingToolkit/Money-Lab-Reader/docs/0_3-IntrofinalMC.md

 austerity networks, subjected to rolling crises amidst never-ending economic decline.
 The search for new modes of value extraction intensifies.
 The latest ubiquitous technology is financialization itself.
-In this not so brave new world, conflict risks being superseded by competing economic visions articulated through software.
+In this not-so-brave new world, conflict risks being superseded by competing economic visions articulated through software.
 Destroy the system!
 Bitcoin or Ripple?